Vote — Feb 10, 2016 5:33 p.m.

 Agreed To (Concurrent Resolution) on Mar 20, 1987

 This concurrent resolution was agreed to by both chambers of Congress on March 20, 1987.
 That is the end of the legislative process for concurrent resolutions.
 They do not have the force of law.

 Representative for Illinois's 22nd congressional district

 Last Updated: Mar 20, 1987

-The “H.Con.Res.” in “H.Con.Res.
-77” means this is a House concurrent resolution in the United States Congress.
+This is a House concurrent resolution in the United States Congress (indicated by the “H.Con.Res.” in “H.Con.Res.
+77”).
 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 The committee chair determines whether a resolution will move past the committee stage.